Teacher-led Education Policy

 Epistemic Capacity

 Students can't tell what's true.
 And they've stopped trying to find out.
-But epistemic skills can be taught — and the evidence says they should be.
+Democracy cannot survive if citizens lose the habit of asking what counts as evidence.
+But epistemic skills can be taught — and the evidence says they must be.

 Structural Amplifiers